scjohnson9/ballot-atlas/src/content/measures/wisconsin/ajr-10-prohibit-closure-of-places-of-worship-during-emergencies.md

 ---
 state: wisconsin
 title: Prohibit Closure of Places of Worship During States of Emergency Amendment
-ref: AJR 10
+ref: Question 2
 date_on_ballot: 2026-11-03
 excerpt: A proposed amendment to the Wisconsin state constitution that would prohibit state and local governments from ordering the closure of places of worship during a declared state of emergency, including an emergency related to public health.
 stance: Religious Liberty
 recommendation_type: Support
 article_ready: true
-bottom_line: CCTE supports Wisconsin AJR 10.
+bottom_line: CCTE supports Wisconsin Question 2.
 The measure would amend Article I, Section 18 of the Wisconsin Constitution to prohibit the state or any political subdivision from ordering the closure of, or forbidding gatherings in, places of worship in response to a state of emergency—including a public health emergency—preserving the freedom of religious assembly against future government overreach.
-recommendation_verb: Vote Yes on AJR 10
+recommendation_verb: Vote Yes on Question 2
 recommendation_rationale: |-
   The Center for Christian Thought and Ethics supports Wisconsin’s constitutional amendment to protect churches from government closure.
-[Assembly Joint Resolution 10 (AJR 10)](https://docs.legis.wisconsin.gov/2025/related/proposals/ajr10), also called the "Prohibit Government Closure of Places of Worship During Emergencies Amendment," protects houses of worship from government-ordered closure during emergencies.
+[Assembly Joint Resolution 10 (Question 2)](https://docs.legis.wisconsin.gov/2025/related/proposals/ajr10), also called the "Prohibit Government Closure of Places of Worship During Emergencies Amendment," protects houses of worship from government-ordered closure during emergencies.
 CCTE supports the amendment on three theological grounds:

   First, God has ordained the state to rule over matters of external order, not the inner life of individuals.
-AJR 10 clarifies God’s established boundaries on state power (Rom 13:1-7; Matt 22:15-22).
+Question 2 clarifies God’s established boundaries on state power (Rom 13:1-7; Matt 22:15-22).

   Second, God empowers qualified and recognized leaders to shepherd his church.
 Elders are best situated to know the spiritual makeup of their flock; therefore, elders are most fit to determine how, when, and where their flocks gather—not distant bureaucrats (1 Pet 5:1-4).